7 Important Reasons to Publish a Blog Post Each Week

 It is almost nine o’Clock on a Sunday evening, and I want to wind down instead of writing.
 But here I am in front of my computer.
 Recently I have been experimenting with a weekly publishing schedule.
 So every week, I write an article whether it is convenient or not.
 I do it because I believe it matters, and so far it has been successful.

-Why do you write and publish your ideas?
-Here are seven reasons to consider.
+Why do you share your ideas in writing?
+Here are seven reasons I believe you should.

 1. Deadlines Force Action